ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 I have been using Takealot for online shopping for as long as I can remember, but Amazon recently launched in South Africa to give Takealot some competition.
-I have making many online purchaes on both since Black Friday 2024, and have decided to share a comparison between  Takealot and Amazon South Africa based on my personal experience of shopping from the two of them.
+I have making been many online purchases on both since Black Friday 2024, and have decided to share a comparison between Takealot and Amazon South Africa based on my personal experience of shopping from the two of them.